Eddie Balchowsky: Chicago bohemian lifestyle

 Balchowsky's return to civilian life in Chicago was challenging.
 His amputation ended his dreams of becoming a concert pianist, and the cause he fought for in Spain had been soundly defeated.
 Balchowsky also experienced phantom pain from his missing hand and forearm, and he self-medicated with alcohol and opiates.

 Despite his injury, he continued to play the piano.
 He re-learned to play with only one hand, and he was able to arrange songs, including classical works by Chopin and Beethoven, so he could play them one-handed.
 He also adapted his own one-handed versions of international leftist anthems.
 In addition to playing the piano, Balchowsky wrote poetry, drew, painted.
 He helped make ends meet by selling his paintings and drawings, as well as performing with other musicians.
 Balchowsky was a friend and collaborator to many of the writers and artists who lived in Chicago or passed through, especially those who frequented or performed at the Quiet Knight, a folk music club where Balchowsky got a job as a janitor so that he would have access to their grand piano.

 His lifestyle led to multiple arrests by the Chicago Police Department on minor charges, but a serious drug charge led to a conviction and a two-year prison sentence.
-While incarcerated, Balchowsky befriended Paul Crump, a Black man who had been sentenced to the death penalty for killing a security guard in the armed robbery of a Chicago meatpacking plant in 1953.
+While incarcerated, Balchowsky befriended Paul Crump, a Black man who had been sentenced to death for killing a security guard in the armed robbery of a Chicago meatpacking plant in 1953.
 Crump was a fledgling author, and Balchowsky helped Crump edit his writing and led a successful campaign, through the prison newsletter, to convince the warden to provide Crump with a typewriter.
 Crump would release the semi-autobiographical best-selling novel Burn, Killer, Burn in 1962.
 That book helped convince Illinois Gov. Otto Kerner to commute Crump's sentence and ultimately led to his release on parole in 1993.

 In 1984 Balchowsky was featured in the film documentary The Good Fight: The Abraham Lincoln Brigade in the Spanish Civil War (1984).

 In 1986, Balchowsky and other veterans of the Abraham Lincoln Brigade gathered for a reunion in Spain.
 He gave a speech to the assembled about his reasons for volunteering to fight and the pride he felt in his service to Spanish democracy.
 He stated, "Though I went home with one hand, I gained much more than I lost.”

 In 1988 Balchowsky published a memoir, As You Pass Each Fence and Door.
 Interviews with him were also included in multiple films about Americans who had served in Spain.
 Diane Weyermann produced in 1989 a mini-documentary about Balchowsky, entitled Peat Bog Soldier.

 Balchowsky was a charismatic and influential figure.
-Folk Singer Utah Phillips wrote Eddy's Song about Balchowsky, and Jimmy Buffett said Balchowsky was an inspiration to him, in general, and specifically inspired the song "He Went to Paris."
+Folk singer Utah Phillips wrote "Eddy's Song" about Balchowsky, and Jimmy Buffett said Balchowsky was an inspiration to him, in general, and specifically inspired the song "He Went to Paris".